There’s no shortage of data online or metrics to track inside Google Analytics.

 Break it down, clean it up, and simplify, simplify, simplify.

-Copywriting’s AIDA gives you the basic setup to dive into what you need, give you context for what you’re seeing, and know where to go from there.
+Copywriting’s AIDA gives you the basic setup to dive into what you need, provide you with context for what you’re seeing, and know where to go from there.

 Decide the metrics (the ones that will pay-off in the end, not just the ones that look good on a marketing report) that best meet your needs, and make sure everyone knows that’s where attention needs to be.